proffapt/code-runner/README.md

 * `alt+space`

-	- If there is no instance of terminal: Spawns a new terminal and shifts the focus to it.
+	- **If there is no instance of terminal**: Spawns a new terminal `>` shifts the focus to it.
-	- If the instance already exists and focus is on editor pane: Focuses the terminal.
+	- **If the instance already exists and focus is on editor pane**: Focuses the terminal.
-	- If the focus is on terminal: Focuses the editor pane keeping the terminal at it's place.
+	- **If the focus is on terminal**: Focuses the editor pane keeping the terminal at it's place.

 * `cmd+contextmenu` -- use twice for execution

-	- If there is no terminal instance: Spawns a new terminal, shifts focus to it(DOESN"T EXECUTE THE CODE, press again to execute the code).
+	- **If there is no terminal instance**: Spawns a new terminal `>` shifts focus to it(DOESN"T EXECUTE THE CODE, press again to execute the code).
-	- If instance exists and focus is on editor pane: Shifts focus to terminal(DOESN"T EXECUTE THE CODE, press again to execute the code).
+	- **If instance exists and focus is on editor pane**: Shifts focus to terminal(DOESN"T EXECUTE THE CODE, press again to execute the code).
-	- If the focus is on terminal: Executes the code.
+	- **If the focus is on terminal**: Executes the code.

 	^ **NOTE**: Code execution is also possible even if the code file is not directly inside the folder opened in vscode.